-To be recognised as the closest must see, vibrant destination to Sydney.
-A great day trip or overnight holiday known for its beautiful coast and highlands, dynamic attractions and events, rich food and wine culture.
+To be recognised as the closest must-see destination to Sydney.
+A great day trip or overnight holiday, known for its beautiful coast and highlands, dynamic attractions, events and rich food and wine culture.
+With our visitor economy contributing to the regional NSW expenditure target of \$25 billion by 2030.